-Goal 1.3: Identify the role of American Indians in the development of the United States.
+Goal 1.3: Identify the sovereign status and role of American Indians in the development of the United States.

 Goal 1.4: Analyze the political, social, and economic responses to industrialization and technological innovations in the development of the United States.